 Harry Belafonte, who had the original idea for the project, was in the chorus but didn't get a solo, joining Bette Midler, Smokey Robinson, The Pointer Sisters, LaToya Jackson, Bob Geldof, Sheila E., and Waylon Jennings as backing singers.

 Prince was asked to join the project, be he declined on the grounds that he does not record with other acts.
 Instead, he donated an exclusive track called "4 The Tears In Your Eyes" to the follow-up benefit album, which was also called We Are The World.

 The 7-inch single (the radio version) runs 6:22; a 12-inch single running 7:19 was also released.
 Michael Jackson and Lionel Richie had to make the song this long to accommodate as many vocalists as they could - it was balance between getting as many star solos in and keeping it short enough for airplay.

 Quincy Jones was responsible for managing the egos of all the stars.
 It went very smoothly considering some very famous people did not get to sing a line.
 Most of the singers knew Jones personally and respected his wishes that they check their egos at the door.

 Before the session began, Jones decided where everyone would stand.
 He put tape on the floor with each singer's name on it.

-This won Grammys for Song Of The Year and Record Of The Year.
+This won Grammy Awards for Song of the Year and Record of the Year.

 Billy Joel (from Rolling Stone magazine, December 15, 2005): "Most of us who were there didn't like the song, but nobody would say so.
 I think Cyndi Lauper leaned over to me and said, 'It sounds like a Pepsi commercial.'
 And I didn't disagree."